Last Updated on October 9, 2021 by Anne-Marie

 - Stir in chives and grapefruit peel.

-- Pour cheese mixture into a fondue pot and set over candle or canned heat.
+- Pour cheese mixture into a fondue pot and set over a candle or canned heat.
 Serve with the dippers of your choice.

 Originally posted on February 6, 2014.
 Updated with new pictures and information.